Client Success Stories…

 Did you know…

 In 2013, only two in five adults (40%) – a proportion that has held roughly steady since 2007 – say they have a budget and keep close track of their spending.
 More than two in five U.S. adults (43%), or about 100 million people, say not having enough “rainy day” savings for an emergency worries them most, and nearly the same proportion (38%) are worried about retiring without having enough money set aside.
 The plurality of U.S. adults continue to learn about personal finance primarily from their parents or at home (33%), yet nearly four in five adults (78%) agree – and more than one in four (27%) strongly agree – that they could benefit from additional advice and answers to everyday financial questions from a professional.
 To read the entire 2013 Financial Consumer Literacy Survey, please click here.
 If you have questions about your personal finances, we would be more than happy to sit down with you and go over them.
+You can find some of our client success stories on our website to see what you can expect when you work with us.
 Please contact us at – 678.640.8512.

 Opportunity to preserve land…